SSH

 Note

 Using two-factor authentication (2FA) is mandatory when using SSH to connect to the NRIS systems.
-For more details, visit the two_factor_authentication.
+For more details, visit the OTP/2FA page.
 Connections between NRIS systems (Saga, Betzy, Olivia) are facilitated using SSH key pairs (explained further below).

 When you type ssh myusername@saga.sigma2.no, myusername is your